 With Lytro Immerge Light Field camera, the light rays’ path is captured via a densely packed spherical array of proprietary camera hardware and computational technology.
 In its spherical configuration, a sufficient set of Light Field data is captured from light rays that intersect the camera’s surface.
-With that captured Light Field data, the Lytro Immerge system mathematically reconstructs a spherical Light Field Volume, which is roughly the same physical dimension as the camera.
+With that captured Light Field data, the Lytro Immerge system mathematically reconstructs a spherical Light Field Volume.
+Spherical Light Field Volume is roughly the same physical dimension as the camera.

-Volumetric VR gives you the a feeling of reality.
-Users see scenes with three-dimensional humans — who actually look like real people — but they can also physically walk around these “characters” and watch them from any angle.
-Unlike film, there are no “takes” or “shots” in VR that are edited in post-production — it’s much more fluid as the viewer is the one framing the scene and choosing their own perspective.
+Volumetric VR gives you the feeling of reality.
+Users see scenes with three-dimensional humans.
+They actually look like real people but they can also physically walk around these “characters” and watch them from any angle.
+Unlike film, there are no “takes” or “shots” in VR that are edited in post-production.
+It’s much more fluid as the viewer is the one framing the scene and choosing their own perspective.
 In that sense, the viewer takes that role from the director, which opens up entirely new possibilities for storytelling and acting.
-One of the companies working in this area is 8i.

 While traditional approaches to VR content turn cameras outward, 8i turns the cameras inward.
 8i uses off-the-shelf high-definition cameras to record video of a real person from various viewpoints.
 Then it uses its own software to capture, analyze, compress, and recreate in real-time all the viewpoints of a fully volumetric 3D human.
 You can see an example of such capture below.